 SUSPENSION

 67A.
-The board of Trustees may by resolution passed at a meeting of the Trustees suspend a Trustee for all or any meetings of the Academy Trust, or of a committee, for a fixed period of up to 6 months where the Trustee has acted in a way that is inconsistent with the professional ethos of the board of Trustees (which shall include a failure to undertake training appropriate to their role, whether or not directed to do so by the board of Trustees) and has brought or is likely to bring the Academy Trust, [any of its Academies]/[the Academy] [delete as applicable depending on whether you are a Multi-academy Trust or a single Academy Trust] or the office of the Trustee into disrepute.
+The board of Trustees may by resolution passed at a meeting of the Trustees suspend a Trustee for all or any meetings of the Academy Trust, or of a committee, for a fixed period of up to 6 months where the Trustee has acted in a way that is inconsistent with the professional ethos of the board of Trustees (which shall include a failure to undertake training appropriate to their role, whether or not directed to do so by the board of Trustees) and has brought or is likely to bring the Academy Trust or the office of the Trustee into disrepute.

 67B.
 A resolution to suspend a Trustee from office does not have effect unless the matter is specified as an item of business on the agenda for the meeting.